-To understand the energy efficiency of FLIGHT, we first evaluate FLIGHT under different calibration intervals and then compare it with some recent approaches including ROCS, WizSync, and FTSP [10, 13, 15].
-We directly measure the energy consumption of FLIGHT from the hardware and report the result in Figure 22.
+To understand the energy efficiency of FLIGHT, we first evaluate FLIGHT under different calibration intervals and then compare it with some recent approaches including ROCS, WizSync, and FTSP [11], [14], [16].
+We directly measure the working power of FLIGHT from the hardware.
 The working power of FLIGHT is around 5.394mW and each calibration in FLIGHT can be finished within 100ms.
-The energy consumption of FLIGHT with different intervals is plotted in Figure 22.
-We see that the energy consumption of FLIGHT is usually less than $5\mu W$, which is highly desired for power-constrained mobile devices.
+The (overall) energy consumption of FLIGHT with different intervals is plotted in Figure 19.
+We see that the energy consumption of FLIGHT is usually less than $5\mu W$ , which is highly desired for powerconstrained mobile devices.
 For the comparison study, we directly measure the energy consumption of FTSP as well.
-For ROCS and WizSync, on the other hand, since bot two methods need specific-designed hardware and algorithms, we refer to the results reported in their corresponding literatures.
-We configure all four schemes with consistent settings and report the results in Figure 23.
+The working power of FTSP is 48mW.
+For ROCS and WizSync, on the other hand, since both two methods need specific-designed hardware and algorithms, we refer to results in their corresponding literatures.

+We configure four schemes with consistent settings (with comparable timing accuracy) and report the results in Figure 20.
 We evaluate the energy consumptions of FLIGHT, ROCS, and WizSync, by varying the calibration interval from 10min to 30min.
-From Figure 23, we can see that the communication-based protocol indeed incurs a high-energy consumption.
-Compared to FLIGHT, ROCS, and Wiz-Sync, the power consumption of FTSP is much higher even when we set a much larger calibration interval.
-As we can see from Figure 23, the energy consumption of ROCS and WizSync is similar with the same calibration interval setting.
-Due to the uncertainty of the Wi-Fi beacon period, the calibration interval of WizSync is usually configured to be 10min in practice and the corresponding power consumption is around 50μW.
+From Figure 20, we can see that the communication-based protocol indeed incurs a high-energy consumption.
+Compared to FLIGHT, ROCS, and WizSync, the power consumption of FTSP is much higher even when we set a much larger calibration interval.
+As we can see from Figure 20, the energy consumption of ROCS and WizSync is similar with the same calibration interval setting.
+Due to the uncertainty of the Wi-Fi beacon period, the calibration interval of WizSync is usually configured to be 10min in practice and the corresponding power consumption is around $50\mu W$ .
 The calibration interval of FLIGHT and ROCS can be set around 30min, so their energy efficiencies are around 40 times and 6 times higher than WizSync, respectively.
 Since sampling the light sensor in FLIGHT consumes much less energy than operating the FM receiver module in ROCS, FLIGHT can achieve higher energy efficiency.